dwarvesf/react-native-boilerplate/docs/CODE_STYLE.md

   - **Naming Props**: We all know naming is the hardest thing in this industry.
     Generally, ensure a prop name is indicative of what it does.
-Boolean props should be named using auxilliary verbs such as does, has, is and should.
+Boolean props should be named using auxiliary verbs such as does, has, is and should.
 For example, Button uses `isDisabled`, `isLoading`, etc.

 - Maintain the separation of concerns in the folder structure laid out in the